Summer Holiday Grocery Savings

 • Dish Soap, Dishwasher & Laundry Detergents will be at a discount.

 • Buy if needed, but keep in mind that in the Spring, there will likely be campaigns, especially from PG&E with lots of coupons and money-back deals.
-Buy enough to get buy, for now, knowing they’ll be on sale for a better price, later and also on around every holiday.
+Buy enough to get buy, for now, knowing they’ll be on sale for a better price, later and also on sale before every holiday.

-Room Fresheners:
+Fresheners:

 • If you’re into things like air fresheners and sprays, they’re often on sale, too.

-If there is anything to be aware of, it’s that premade trays, even on sale at holiday prices are not a great deal.
-I get that they are convenient, but if you want the most bang for your buck as far as pricing, avoid them like the plague.
-I’ve mentioned that here and there in the above post.
 These are crazy expensive.
 It doesn’t matter if it’s a Shrimp Ring, a cheese tray, a meat & cheese tray, kabobs or a veggie or fruit tray.
-You can almost always buy the individual items in full sizes for less than what is in the tray and you can save even more if you aren’t worried about concerned with duplicating a tray exactly.
+You can almost always buy the individual items in full sizes for less than what is in the tray and you can save even more if you aren’t worried about duplicating a tray exactly.

 Now if you only want two kebabs, I get that you’ll pay less total, but if you want more or have any use for the other excess veggies, you’re far better off buying the veggies whole.